NASWA-OpenUI/Open-UI-Framework/Module Documentation/Monetary Determination Module/Monetary Determination Module Spec.md

 - Date of determination

 ### Interactions with Other Modules
-When thinking about the scope of the Monetary Determination Module and defining its inputs and outputs, it’s helpful to think more specifically about the other modules within the Open UI Module Set [link to be created] that it will need to interact with.
-The other modules listed in this section are reflective of the Open UI Module Set v1.0 (DATE).
+When thinking about the scope of the Monetary Determination Module and defining its inputs and outputs, it’s helpful to think more specifically about the other modules within the [Open UI Module Set](https://github.com/NASWA-OpenUI/Open-UI-Framework/blob/main/Open%20UI%20Module%20Set.md) that it will need to interact with.
+The other modules listed in this section are reflective of that list.

-These interactions with other modules will also be codified as APIs in the forthcoming module specifications, as described in What is the Open UI Framework [link to be created], but this module spec describes some of those interactions conceptually:
+These interactions with other modules will also be codified as APIs in the forthcoming module specifications, as described in [What is the Open UI Framework](https://github.com/NASWA-OpenUI/Open-UI-Framework/blob/OUI-379-Open-UI-MonDet-Brief/Framework%20FAQs/What%20is%20the%20Open%20UI%20Framework.md), but this module spec describes some of those interactions conceptually:
 - **Payments Module**
   - The Weekly Benefit Amount is the base from which any reductions or diversions are made to calculate how much a claimant will receive in a given benefit week.
   - The Payment Record will need to be cross referenced with the Maximum Payable Amount to ensure that the claimant isn’t receiving more than they are eligible for